Longitudinal Strain Solution

 What is Longitudinal Strain?

 The Longitudinal strain is defined as a change in the length to the original length of an object.
-It is caused due to longitudinal stress and is represented as εlongitudinal = ΔL/l0 or Longitudinal Strain = Change in Length of Component/Initial Length.
-Change in Length of Component is after the application of force, change in the dimensions of the object & Initial Length before the application of load.
+It is caused due to longitudinal stress and is represented as εlongitudinal = ΔL/L0 or Longitudinal Strain = Change in Length of Component/Original Length.
+Change in Length of Component is after the application of force, change in the dimensions of the object & The Original Length refers to the material refers to its initial size or dimension before any external forces are applied.

 How to calculate Longitudinal Strain?

 The Longitudinal strain is defined as a change in the length to the original length of an object.
-It is caused due to longitudinal stress is calculated using Longitudinal Strain = Change in Length of Component/Initial Length.
-To calculate Longitudinal Strain, you need Change in Length of Component (ΔL) & Initial Length (l0).
-With our tool, you need to enter the respective value for Change in Length of Component & Initial Length and hit the calculate button.
+It is caused due to longitudinal stress is calculated using Longitudinal Strain = Change in Length of Component/Original Length.
+To calculate Longitudinal Strain, you need Change in Length of Component (ΔL) & Original Length (L0).
+With our tool, you need to enter the respective value for Change in Length of Component & Original Length and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know